inyoninjas/inyoninjas.github.io/index.md

 * display an external webpage
 * kiosk mode (with text and input fields formatted large)

 Content formatting can range from simple plain text, to markdown or full html.
-If you have used the awesome [Alfred](http://www.alfredapp.com/), Inyo was inspired from its "Large Type" functionality, but we added **all** the bells and whistles.
+Inyo was inspired from (the awesome) [Alfred](http://www.alfredapp.com/), and its "Large Type" functionality, but we added **all** the bells and whistles.

 ### Quick Example (it should look like [this](https://cloud.githubusercontent.com/assets/968047/5717560/93be41ac-9ab7-11e4-8d4d-d84a20c25a64.png))
 Inyo is accessed via AppleScript.
 It can be invoked from the shell with `osascript`, run from Script Editor (or valid saved file formats - `.applescript`, `.scpt`, etc) or accessed with any application that can call AppleScript.